isomerpages/mlaw-pto/_deceased-cpf-estate-monies/0-cpf-monies.md

 If the person who died was domiciled in Singapore at the time of their death, we will distribute the CPF money in line with the rules of distribution in the Intestate Succession Act.

 (Note: The place of domicile refers to the place where the Deceased intended his permanent home to be.
-It does not refer to his nationality or residence.)<br><br>
+It does not refer to his nationality or residence.)<br>

 **7. What are the Rules of Distribution under the Intestate Succession Act (Cap.
 146)?**